 \subsection{Methods}

-For a specific grid of size $M$, we trained an Expected Threat model on the openly available StatsBomb open data \cite{StatsBombOpenData}.
-For the purpose of the analysis, these models were assumed to be the ground truth.
+For a specific grid of size $M$, we train an Expected Threat model on a reasonably large set of event data.
+For the purpose of the analysis, these models are assumed to be the ground truth.

-Based on the Markov chain in the model, a new data set of size $N$ can be simulated by sampling different possession chains.
-A new model with the same grid can be trained, which estimates the ground truth model.
-As both the ground truth $xT$ and the estimated $\widehat{xT}$ are known, the size of the model error can be calculated for the estimated model.
-The simulated model error is a bootstrap approximation of the model error.
-This process is visualized in Figure~\ref{fig: simulation scheme} and yields a situation where the error of the model can be assessed despite the general lack of ground truth in sports modeling \cite{DavisBransen2024}.
+Based on the Markov chain behind the ground truth model, a new data set of size $N$ can be simulated by sampling different possession chains from the ground truth model.
+A new model with the same grid can be trained, which estimates the $xT$-values of the original model.
+As both the ground truth $xT$ and the estimated $\widehat{xT}$ are known, the size of the estimation error can be calculated for the estimated model.
+The simulated estimation error is a bootstrap approximation of the estimation error.
+This process is visualised in Figure~\ref{fig: simulation scheme} and yields a situation where the error of the model can be assessed despite the general lack of ground truth in sports modelling \citep{DavisBransen2024}.

-To perform simulations, we used the openly available StatsBomb open data \cite{StatsBombOpenData} to train the ground truth model.
-All available games from the Premier League, Ligue 1, Serie A, La Liga, and the Bundesliga were used.
-The events that did not describe passes, dribbles, errors, clearances, or shots were filtered out.
-This resulted in a dataset of approximately 4 million in-game events, or roughly 6.5 full seasons of a single league.
+To construct the ground truth models, we use the openly available StatsBomb open data \citep{StatsBombOpenData}.
+All available games from the Premier League, Ligue 1, Serie A, La Liga, and the Bundesliga are used.
+The events that do not describe passes, dribbles, errors, clearances, or shots are filtered out.
+This results in a dataset of approximately 4 million in-game events, or roughly 6.5 full seasons of a single league.